cvxgrp/ls-spa/README.md

 Regression](https://web.stanford.edu/~boyd/papers/ls_shapley.html) by Logan Bell, Nikhil Devanathan, and Stephen Boyd.

-This is a very early version of the code, and as such there may be significant tweaks and updates in the near future.
+This is a pre-release version of the code, and as such there may be significant tweaks and updates in the near future.

 ## Installation

-This library is not on PyPI, so it cannot be installed with `pip`.
+This library is not yet packaged, so it cannot be installed with `pip`.
 Instead execute
 ```
 git clone https://github.com/cvxgrp/ls-shapley.git